flashlightministries/oilforlight/_posts/2016-03-16-scoffers-claim-lizard-predates-creation.md

 Here's how the researchers confidently express the shaky grounds of their own beliefs:

-"However, the origins of this clade and its extraordinarily successful body plan remain obscure ... the acquisition of this highly successful cranial morphology from more primitive reptiles is poorly understood due to the patchy and fragmentary nature of the early archosauriform fossil record, and the absence of key transitional taxa showing intermediate morphologies."
+> However, the origins of this clade and its extraordinarily successful body plan remain obscure ... the acquisition of this highly successful cranial morphology from more primitive reptiles is poorly understood due to the patchy and fragmentary nature of the early archosauriform fossil record, and the absence of key transitional taxa showing intermediate morphologies.

 They appear to feel no distress over their epistemological condition of perpetual research based on obscure, patchy and fragmentary evidence, never reaching understanding, never seeing the light of truth, but only developing evermore abstract theories that lead them deeper and deeper into darkness (1Co 3:19).